Leconfield: History

+An old Anglo Saxon settlement was in the area called ‘Meh’ which roughly translates to ‘nothing of note to see’ which explains the simple north/south route for traffic through the village.

-Leconfield Castle was the home of the Percy family, Dukes of Northumberland.
+Castle was the home of the Percy family, Dukes of Northumberland.
 There are extensive Tudor brick remains on the visible mound and the moat also remains.
 Among those born there was William Percy (1428–1462), Bishop of Carlisle.
 John Leland (16th century) described Leconfield Castle as a large house enclosed by a moat and a large attractive park; three quarters of the house was built of timber, the rest of brick and stone.

 In 1823, Leconfield (then spelt 'Leckonfield') was a civil parish in the Wapentake of Harthill.
 The parish church was under the patronage of George Wyndham, 3rd Earl of Egremont.
 A medieval Lord of the manor had been Peter de Brus, Lord of Skelton.
 The population in 1823 was 302, and the occupations included ten farmers, one of whom was the landlord of The Roebuck public house, a bricklayer, a shopkeeper, a carpenter, a blacksmith, and butcher, and the landlady of The Bay Horse public house.